scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 *  When a number is modified, the new value is expressed in the same base as the old value by default.
-*  When a quoted string is modified, the new value is quoted in the same style as the old value (at least to the extent that this is practical).
+*  When a quoted string is modified, the new value is quoted in the same style as the old value (at least when practical).
 *  As soon as a key is modified, the new key must be used for further modifications.
 The old key is invalid.